Tilak-Kshatriya/Sales_Analysis_Excel/README.md

 All data used is **mock/sample data** for learning purposes only.
 This project is not affiliated with any real company or brand.

----

-## 📝 Suggested One-liner for Resume

-**Sales Analysis Dashboard (Excel):** Built an interactive business dashboard using Pivot Tables, Pivot Charts, and Slicers to analyze sales trends, regional performance, and product profitability from Superstore data.

----

-## 🔥 BONUS: What to Say in the Interview

-> “This was an Excel-based dashboard I built using Pivot Tables and Slicers to simulate what a real business might use.
-I analyzed things like total sales, monthly trends, and product/category-level performance.
-It helped me understand how Excel can be used as a basic BI tool even without any code.”